Student Support at the School of Mathematical Sciences

 15 July 2020

-In this blog post, we spoke to Justin Ward, Lecturer in Optimisation and Operational Research, who joined Queen Mary University of London in August 2017.
+In this blog post, we spoke to Justin Ward, Senior Lecturer in Optimisation, who joined Queen Mary University of London in August 2017.
 He discussed his research interests, his aspirations while growing up, as well as the things he enjoys the most about working at the School of Maths.
 He also gave some good advice to students who are thinking of pursuing maths at university.

 Our Student Success Stories - Meet Sasha Owen